 With this budgeting method, you will have to allocate all your income until you hit zero.
 This doesn’t mean spending all your money; it means taking that extra after necessary expenses and making good use of it.
 This method will force you to prioritize leftover funds into something beneficial like savings or paying off debt—which many people have trouble with.

 - The “No” Budget

 Another popular budget is the “no” budget.
 With the “no” budget, you will have to automate your necessary expenses.
-For example, you would automate your savings and all minor and significant bills (rent, utilities, car payments, phone bills, loans with equal monthly payments, credit cards, subscription services, etc.).
+For example, you would automate your savings and all minor and significant bills (rent, utilities, car payments, phone bills, installment loans options, credit cards, subscription services, etc.).
 And then, once that money is allocated, you can use the remaining funds however you like.
 This can be a great budget if you want to have a hands-off approach!

 - The Envelope Method

 The envelope method involves labeling actual or digital envelopes into different categories, setting limits, and allocating your income based on those.
 Once that money in the envelope runs out, that is it for the month.
 It will be up to you how much you want to add to each category, but it will be helpful if you have a goal in mind.
 Examples of categories include rent/mortgage payments, debt payments, groceries, savings, fun expenses, etc.

 Creating An Emergency Savings/Emergency Fund

 An emergency fund is an essential part of any financial plan.
 Creating an adequate savings fund—ideally a minimum to cover three months of expenses—will be crucial to financial success; especially in case your income changes or an unexpected expense comes up.
 Starting savings is pretty easy; all you have to do is take some money out of your income and allocate it into a savings account.
 You can add as much as possible, but if you don’t already have the minimum amount that many experts advise, you may want to prioritize savings!